HerrMotz/bachelor-thesis/publication/main.typ

   ],

   preface: align(left)[
-    This bachelor thesis represents the culmination of a journey fueled by my commitment to making complex things more accessible.
+    This bachelor thesis represents the culmination of a journey fuelled by my commitment to making complex things more accessible.
 Along the way, I have been fortunate to receive invaluable support, guidance, and inspiration from several remarkable individuals.

     First and foremost, I owe the genesis of this work to Olaf Simons.
 His blog post and the initiative FactGrid sparked my interest in exploring Visual Query Graphs and Wikibase, laying the foundation for this thesis.